MiquelMarinoEspinosa/Theatrical-Players-Refactoring-Kata-php/README.md

   - `move function volumeCredits` to the `PerformanceCalculator` class and turn the `volumeCredits` method into a `amountFor delegated method` wich eventually calls the `PerformanceCalculator` method
   - `inline method` to call `PerformanceCalculator` new method instead of the `volumeCreditsFor delegated method`
   - replace `PerformanceCalculator` at `StatementData` with a factory function
+  - create `TragedyCalculator` and `ComedyCalculator` subclasses and instantiate them at the new `factory method`